Public · Amherst, Massachusetts

 What is the graduation rate at University of Massachusetts-Amherst?

-University of Massachusetts-Amherst has a 4-year completion rate of 83.2%.
+University of Massachusetts-Amherst has a 83.2% completion rate within 150% of normal time at a four-year institution (typically six years for a bachelor’s program).
 The first-year retention rate is 91.9%.

 Is University of Massachusetts-Amherst worth the student debt?

-The median student debt at University of Massachusetts-Amherst is $22,763, while graduates earn a median of $71,631 ten years after enrollment.
-That debt represents about 32% of first-year post-graduation earnings.
-893200.0% of borrowers are repaying their loans within 3 years.
+The median student debt at University of Massachusetts-Amherst is $22,763, while former students earn a median of $71,631 ten years after enrollment.
+That debt represents about 32% of those annual earnings.
+Among borrowers who completed their program, 83.5% are repaying their loans within 3 years.
 Estimated monthly loan payment is $241.